Anna Lena Menne, M.A.

 About Anna Lena Menne

-Her current research explores epistemic-affective tensions in human-machine interactions, particularly in engagements with large language models (LLMs) as technologies of anticipation.
-She is especially interested in how such moments of rupture (“cracks”) might be harnessed as generative liminal spaces for societally transformative practices of explanation.
+Her current research examines the epistemic-affective tensions that emerge in human-machine interaction, with a particular focus on encounters with large language models (LLMs) as technologies of anticipation.
+She is especially interested in how moments of rupture, or “cracks,” might open up transformative practices of explanation.

 Curriculum Vitae